 The fact that he was not killed and ultimately rose to prominence in the prison suggests that Potiphar may have been less angry about his wife's accusations and more annoyed in losing his right hand man.

 - Had he been in a jealous rage, Joseph would have been a dead man; instead he was put in prison and still allowed a lot of freedom there.

-- This does not minimize his suffering or the in justice, but it does explain why he was not executed.
+- This does not minimize his suffering or the injustice of the matter, but it does explain why he was not executed.